Kourtney Kardashian & Justin Bieber Living Together After Scott Disick Split?

 Following about a year and a half of dating rumors, Kourtney Kardashian and Justin Bieber may be far more serious than anyone expected.

-Although Kourtney Kardashian has stayed mum on her dating life since splitting from Scott Disick, the father of her three children, in 2016, The Hollywood Gossip recently claimed that she and Bieber were with “the friends with benefits stage” and have decided on a “full-blown relationship.”
+Although Kourtney Kardashian has stayed mum on her dating life since splitting from Scott Disick, the father of her three children, in 2016, the Hollywood Gossip recently claimed that she and Bieber were in “the friends with benefits stage” and have decided on a “full-blown relationship.”

 Kourtney Kardashian and Justin Bieber are “essentially living together,” an anonymous source told the outlet, according to a report by Starcasm on March 20.
 They “[share] a bed nearly every night.”